PicsArt/cppbind/docs/02_first_steps/03_hello_user.rst

            :language: swift

-Basically, what we have done here we have added *__API__* tag to let IEGEN know that structure needs to be processed and added the instruction for example *gen: method* which tells that method needs to be generated.
+Basically, what we have done here we have added *__API__* tag to let IEGEN know that structure needs to be processed and added the instruction for example *action: gen_method* which tells that method needs to be generated.

 The example using bazel for build is available at `Hello User <https://github.com/PicsArt/iegen/tree/hello-tutorial/examples/tutorials/hello_user>`_.